Anasyrma: Apotropaic effect of nakedness

 Many historical references suggest that anasyrma had dramatic or supernatural effect—positive or negative.
 Pliny the Elder wrote that a menstruating woman who uncovers her body can scare away hailstorms, whirlwinds and lightning.
 If she strips naked and walks around a field of wheat, caterpillars, worms and beetles fall off the heads.
 Even when not menstruating, she can lull a storm out at sea by stripping.

 According to folklore, women lifted their skirts to chase off enemies in Ireland and China.
 A story from The Irish Times (September 23, 1977) reported a potentially violent incident involving several men, which was averted by a woman exposing her genitals to the attackers.
 According to Balkan folklore, when it rained too much, women would run into the fields and lift their skirts to scare the gods and end the rain.
 Maimonides also mentions this ritual to ward off the rain while expressing his disapproval.
 Stripping away clothing was perceived as creating a "raw" state closer to nature than society, facilitating interaction with supernatural entities.
 In Jean de La Fontaine's Nouveaux Contes (1674), a demon is repulsed by the sight of a woman lifting her skirt.
 Associated carvings, called sheela na gigs, were common on medieval churches in northern Europe and the British Isles.

 In some nations of Africa, a woman stripping naked and displaying herself is still considered a curse and a means to ward off evil.

-In Nigeria, during mass protests against the petroleum industry, women displayed themselves in anasyrma.
-Leymah Gbowee used anasyrma when trying to bring peace during the Second Liberian Civil War.